-New England Conservatory composer Michael Gandolfi (www.michaelgandolfi.com) has finished his "Serenade for Clarinet and Wind Ensemble."
-I will perform it on November 2015 and record it on November 19, 2015 with the Jordan Winds in Jordan Hall at the New England Conservatory
+New England Conservatory composer Michael Gandolfi (www.michaelgandolfi.com) has finished his "Winding Up/Winding Down for Clarinet and Wind Ensemble."
+I will record the piece with the Jordan Winds in Jordan Hall at the New England Conservatory in April 2016

 His performances have garnered acclaim from reviewers around the country.
 The Green Valley News wrote, “Monroe was flawless in his technique, impeccable in his intonation, and dramatic in his interpretation.”
 The Lancaster Eagle-Gazette said, “In one word, Monroe was inspiring.”